 Agencies can purchase the Australian Standard complaint handling system (AS 4608-2004) through Standards Australia or develop their own internal system.

 For more information, download a copy of the Sample estate agency complaint handling and dispute resolution policy (Word, 42KB).

 Resolve a dispute with an estate agent

 For tips to help you resolve a complaint or dispute with an estate agent or agent's representative, view our Resolve your problem or complaint page.

-If this does not resolve the issue, you can speak with our Estate Agents Resolution Service (EARS) by calling 1300 737 030.
-Calling us costs the same as a local call.
+If this does not resolve the issue, you can call us on 1300 737 030, 9:00 am to 5:00 pm Monday to Friday (except public holidays).
+Note: Calling us costs the same as a local call.
 Additional charges may apply if you are calling from overseas, on a mobile or payphone.

-EARS is a dedicated service for advice, information, complaints and dispute resolution on real estate matters.
-It also advises estate agents and agent’s representatives on their obligations to buyers, sellers or landlords.
+This line provides information and advice on real estate matters, dispute resolution services and complaints.
+We also advise estate agents and agents' representatives on their obligations to buyers, sellers or landlords.